Easonyesheng/DIP_GUI/README.md

 ### Convolution

-This part is about convlution operation using different filters to enhance or blur
+This part contains convlution operations using different filters to enhance or blur images.
 It includes three classes of convlution

    1. Edge detection